 Your inability to complete the program in the projected time was not a result of disciplinary action or probation.

-Please note that, if approved, extensions will only be granted on a per-semester basis.
-You will need to reapply at the end of each term if you require additional time to complete the degree, and you will need to submit new documentation to support your request.
+Please note that, if approved, extensions can be granted for a semester or session, up to a maximum of one year.
+If additional time is needed to complete the degree, you will need to submit new documentation to support your request.

 Complete the online extension form.
 You must be prepared to electronically upload the following as you complete the form: